 - Understand how often we all negotiate and the benefits of good negotiation skills.

-- Recognize the importance of preparing for the negotiation process, regardless of the circumstances.
+- Recognise the importance of preparing for the negotiation process, regardless of the circumstances.

 - Identify the various negotiation styles and their advantages and disadvantages.